core-wg/oscore/draft-ietf-core-object-security.md

 * 2.05 Content response, with payload: "Hello World!", protected with OSCORE.
 The response does not contain a kid, but contains a  Partial IV.
 The response includes:
   - Object-Security option

-The Security Context is the output of {{key-der-tv}}, with default values for alg, KDF and replay window, and with Sender Sequence Number 20 for the client and 0 for the server.
+The Security Context is the output of {{key-der-tv}}, with default values for AEAD algorithm, KDF, and replay window, and with Sender Sequence Number 20 for the client and 0 for the server.
 All the values are reported in the following sections.

 ### Client: OSCORE Request